TDEE & BMR Calculator

 • Sedentary (little or no exercise) =1.2

-• Extra active (very intense daily exercise or physical job)=1.9
+• Extra active (intense daily exercise or physical job) =1.9

 What is Thermic Effect of Food ?